Get involved!

 We are developing a new Heritage Places Strategy.
 The project will build on the City's existing heritage program to create a strategy that includes diverse histories, voices and places.
 The strategy will replace Edmonton’s current Historic Resource Management Plan (2009) and update the associated City policy (2008).
 The new strategy will consider The City Plan, the City of Edmonton’s Indigenous Framework, Council priorities such as affordable housing, and Edmonton’s (2019) declaration of a climate emergency.

-Public engagement for this first phase will be available from May 20 to June 8, 2025.
+Public engagement for this second phase will be available from November 13 to 30, 2025.

 Complete Our Survey